allenai/allennlp/tutorials/getting_started/configuration.md

 How do we turn a text file full of sentences into a `Dataset`?
-With a [`DatasetReader`](http://docs.allennlp.org/en/latest/api/allennlp.data.dataset_readers.html#allennlp.data.dataset_readers.dataset_reader.DatasetReader) based on our configuration file.
+With a [`DatasetReader`](http://docs.allennlp.org/en/latest/api/allennlp.data.dataset_readers.html#allennlp.data.dataset_readers.dataset_reader.DatasetReader) specified by our configuration file.

 ## `dataset_reader`